 LOC modeling was first developed to understand the selection effects present in the broad line region (BLR) of quasars.
 In particular, Korista et al. (1997) provided an atlas of equivalent widths over the LOC plane for many prominent emission lines present in quasars.
 This work emphasized the selection effects inherent to the BLR and set a solid foundation for more involved modeling, including the coupling of the accretion disk to the inner torus (Goad, Korista & Ruff 2012) and estimating central black hole masses (Negrete et al. 2012).

+In this paper, we use an LOC methodology to particularly focus on the sensitivity to typical photoionization model parameters in producing higher ionization emission lines and notoriously weak emission lines.
+Our results will provide observers with an understanding of what conditions could produce anomalous emission in star forming galaxies at z ~ 0.0-7.0, aide in distinguishing between possible excitation mechanisms, supply baseline grids for LOC integration modeling (Richardson et al. 2015), and inform next generation surveys about the best possible emission line wavelengths to probe z > 7 galaxies.
+Indeed, Lyα at z > 6 becomes attenuated leaving other UV emission lines, such as C III] λ1909, as better candidates for detection (Stark et al. 2014).

-In this paper, we follow in footsteps of Korista et al. (1997) in documenting the selection effects associated with observations by providing an atlas of starburst galaxy equivalent widths.
+We follow in footsteps of Korista et al. (1997) in documenting the selection effects associated with observations by providing an atlas of starburst galaxy equivalent widths.
 Specifically, we are guided by the following questions: 1.
 What are the inherent selection effects present in unresolved starburst galaxy observations?
 2. What physical conditions are necessary to produce strong higher ionization emission lines assuming photoionization via starlight?
 3. To what degree can star clusters contaminate emission line observations of galaxies classified as AGN?

 To probe the answers to our guiding questions, we present a massive suite of plasma simulations, based on a LOC methodology, which span a large range of U, Z, grain abundance and starburst age.
 Unlike previous work, we do not explicitly specify the ionization parameter in our calculations.
 Instead, our standard simulation grids include a vast range of H and nH, which reveals variations in the emission line properties present in clouds with similar ionization parameter.
 We present equivalent widths for over 150 emission lines covering wavelengths from EUV to the FIR.
 Our choice in emission lines is guided by observations at z ~ 0.0-6.0, along with lines that have diagnostic value (e.g. ne, Te, SFR, etc.) We have made all of our locally optimally emitting cloud model simulations freely available to the astronomy community.

-In this paper, we use an LOC methodology to particularly focus on the sensitivity to typical photoionization model parameters in producing higher ionization emission lines and notoriously weak emission lines.
-Our results will provide observers with an understanding of what conditions could produce anomalous emission in star forming galaxies at z ~ 0.0-7.0, aide in distinguishing between possible excitation mechanisms, supply baseline grids for LOC integration modeling (Richardson et al. 2015), and inform next generation surveys about the best possible emission line wavelengths to probe z > 7 galaxies.
-Indeed, Lyα at z > 6 becomes attenuated leaving other UV emission lines, such as C III] λ1909, as better candidates for detection (Stark et al. 2014).

 In §2 we present our spectral energy distributions generated by a population synthesis code that were used as input for our plasma simulations.
 In §3 we present our baseline model along with the physical characteristics of clouds in the LOC plane.
 We follow this up with a comprehensive set of equivalent widths, covering a large range of wavelengths, and discuss many of the prominent features.
 We elaborate on the differences across the LOC plane associated with a starburst age, gas metallicity, and dust content in §4.
 The implications of our results on local and high-z galaxies, and future observations with the James Webb Space Telescope (JWST) are presented in §5, and finally, in §6 we summarize our results and outline avenues for future work.